Complimentary shipping on all desks

 How the ABC Goal System Works

 • A Goal: Your best-case scenario.
-This is your ambitious, stretch goal—the perfect outcome.
+This is the ambitious stretch goal or perfect outcome.

 • B Goal: A solid, realistic achievement.
-Something that keeps you progressing even on an average day.
+This keeps you progressing on an average day.

 • C Goal: Your minimum viable effort.
-The smallest step that still moves you forward.
+This is the smallest step that still moves you forward.

-No matter how you’re feeling—energized, average, or exhausted—you’ll always have a goal within reach.
-The key is that even your C Goal counts as success.
+No matter how you feel, energized, average, or exhausted, you still have a goal within reach.
+The key is that the C Goal counts as success.

 Why This Works

-If you can't do the full workout, at least you can still go for a walk.
+If you cannot do the full workout, you can still go for a walk.
+If you cannot complete a full deep work block, you can still make progress for 30 minutes.

 Fitness